Islam and the Quran

 THE IMPORTANCE OF TESTIMONY

 The principles about witnesses and testimony in the Quran also serve to set the balance between crime and punishment.
-A person who is known to lie is not accepted as an eyewitness by jurisdiction from then on.
+A person known to lie is not accepted as an eyewitness by jurisdiction from then on.
 This is a huge risk to take for a person because it means a permanent black mark on one’s reputation.
 So, people would have to be honest, at least, to protect their reputation.

 In God’s law, the rich, the poor, the noble, or the ordinary people are always judged equally and justly.
 Even the governors/rulers have to submit themselves to the law of God so that they can be judged freely: